Scourge-Nerds/calamitywiki/assets/Navagation.md

 # Asset navigation.
 this is a this is a test test

+block: block models 64x64

-textures: item textures ripped from the datapack
+textures: item textures ripped directly from the datapack, or resized to atleast 32x32

+gui: more textures ripped from the datapack

+effect: more textures ripped from the datapack

+gif: animated textures

-models: isometric renders of models
+models: other models

+painting: paintings